How is Nandigaura Special?

 At Nandigaura, old cows and bulls are honored, not abandoned.
 They are cared for with the utmost love and dignity, never given away, sold, or separated, and allowed to live out their natural lives in peace.
 They are nourished with traditional, natural feeds and cared for through gentle, holistic practices that respect their age and sacredness.

-From an income perspective, the Gaushala does not depend on milk or conventional dairy activities.
+The Gaushala does not depend on milk or conventional dairy activities.
 Instead, it embraces a sustainable and ethical path by focusing on the immense potential of Panchagavya-based products, where cow dung and cow urine—often overlooked—become powerful resources.
 These elements form the foundation for organic farming inputs, natural healing applications, and eco-friendly products, aligning livelihood with values, sustainability with reverence, and service with self-reliance.

 How Love, Rescue, and Birth Built Our Gaushala